uviclibraries/rstudio/basics-importing-data.md

 **Import data.**

-Use the function `read.csv()` to import the dataset of Income data to an object called "income"
+Use the function `read.csv()` to import the dataset of Income data to an object called "income".

 {::options parse_block_html='true' /}
 <details>